IBM/telco-network-cloud-drivers/content/reference/lm-api/api-definition/topology/catalog-api.md

 # Remove Assembly Descriptor

-Removes an Assembly descriptor from LM.
+Removes an Assembly descriptor from TNCO.

 ## Request